Hand-counted ballots, voter ID rules: How GOP lawmakers want to change Ohio elections

 Some of his fellow Republicans in the Legislature appear to disagree.

-A bill introduced earlier this month would further tighten the state's voter ID rules, allow the hand-counting of ballots in certain cases and require voting machines and electronic pollbooks to meet strict cybersecurity rules.
-The proposal comes over a year after DeWine signed House Bill 458, which enacted the photo ID requirement and other changes to the voting process.
+A bill introduced earlier this month would further tighten the state’s voter ID rules, allow the hand-counting of ballots in certain cases, and require voting machines and electronic poll books to meet strict cybersecurity rules.
+The proposal comes over a year after DeWine signed a bill that enacted the photo ID requirement and other changes to the voting process.

+More: Donald Trump trial live updates: Latest from gag order arguments, David Pecker testimony

 Unlike that law, House Bill 472 deals with complex, behind-the-scenes procedures for administering elections.
 Rep. Bernie Willis, R-Springfield, said the measure aims to revise outdated standards and ensure Ohio has a plan should it fall victim to cyberattacks before an election.